project-undefined/Lupine-OS/README.md

 - `openocd` - Runs OpenOCD **(Not tested)**
 - `gdb`, `gdb-opt0` - Runs AArch64 capable version of `gdb` **(Not tested)**

+## Testing

+The kernel now leverages rust's integrated testing!
+You can run all the tests simply with `make test` (Make sure to run this in `./os`).

+More in-depth testing command guide:

+  1. `make test` will run all tests back-to-back.
+That is, the ever existing `boot test` first, then `unit tests`, then `integration tests`.
+  2. `make test_unit` will run `libkernel`'s unit tests.
+  3. `make test_integration` will run all integration tests back-to-back.
+  4. `TEST=TEST_NAME make test_integration` will run a specficic integration test.
+      - For example, `TEST=01_timer_sanity make test_integration`

 ## Debugging

 This has currently not been tested, as it requires a JTAG connector (which I don't have).